openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

 * Remove redundant overrides in (cms,lms)/envs/production.py.
 Use Derived settings defaults to further simplify the module without changing its output.

-* Create openedx/envs/common.py, ensuring that toggle and setting annotations are loaded from it.
+* Create openedx/envs/common.py, ensuring that any annotations defined in it are included in the edx-platform reference docs build.
 Move settings which are shared between (cms,lms)/envs/common.py into openedx/envs/common.py.
 This may be iteratively done across multiple PRs.

 * Find the best production-ready defaults between both (lms,cms)/envs/production.py and Tutor's production.pys, and "bubble" them up